dwightwatson/gold-standard/database/migrations/README.md

 ### Foreign keys

-Don't use database foreign keys and instead manage the associations in your application code.
-Your code should already ensure that associations map correctly, so don't duplicate that code in your database.
+I generally don't use foreign keys and instead manage associations through the application code.
+This is so there is only definition of how associations map (in the application code) rather than duplicating it between code and database constraints.

+However, if you opt to use foreign keys (because you prefer them, want additional data integrity, or any other reason) use them consistently.

 Your associated columns should go immediately after the `id` column and before anything else.
 Use the association column names that Laravel expects to reduce boilerplate and help other developers.
 For example, if a `Post` belongs to a `User` it should indicate that with a `user_id` column.